psychemedia/island-tales-book-one/31_telling_pentrich-rising.md

 *In my dreams, I get to tell my protest set at a matinee show somewhere in the vicinity of an FD gig...*

-In researching the tale, it wasn't long before I calso came across the Folly Hall uprising, in Huddersfield, which was also new to me.
+In researching the tale, it wasn't long before I also came across the Folly Hall uprising, in Huddersfield, which was also new to me.
 As the events were connected, it seemed to make sense to make a single, short tale that combined them, and this was the original result...

 ```{admonition} A telling...
 :class: dropdown